thomsonreuters/eessi-as4.net/output/doc/wiki/runtime/advanced-features/dynamic-forwarding.md

 > The SMP Configuration needs at least an _Url_ and _ToParty_ _Id_, _Role_, and _Type_

-## Retrieve Routing Info During Forwarding
+## Retrieve Routing Info During Sending or Forwarding

-To make a decision which _Sending Processing Mode_ to use during the forward operation, either the local or custom implementation will first retrieve the _SMP Profile_ via the **ToParty**.
+AS4.NET will query the SMP profile (default or custom) to retrieve the routing information that must be used to complete the _Sending Processing Mode_.

-With this profile, the same implementation (local or custom) will decorate the _Sending Processing Mode_ so it is complete and therefore ready to be used for sending.
+This information will be retrieved based on the **ToParty** information; this means that AS4.NET must know the identifier of the ToParty to determine the routing information.